ipfs/specs/src/routing/http-routing-v1.md

 - `Schema`: tells the server to interpret the JSON object as announce provider
 - `Payload`: is a DAG-JSON-compatible object with a subset of the below fields
-  - `CID` is a list of the CIDs being provided.
+  - `CID` is the CID being provided.
-    - Skipped when used for `PUT /routing/v1/peers`
+    - This field is not presend when used for `PUT /routing/v1/peers`
   - `Scope` is an optional hint that provides semantic meaning about announced identifies:
-      - `block` announces only the individual blocks (implicit default if `Scope` is missing).
+    - `block` announces only the individual block (this is the implicit default if `Scope` field is not present).
-      - `entity` announces enumerable entities behind the CIDs (e.g.: all blocks for UnixFS file or a minimum  set of blocks to enumerate HAMT-sharded UnixFS directory).
+    - `entity` announces CIDs required for enumerating entity behind the CID (e.g.: all blocks for UnixFS file or a minimum set of blocks to enumerate contents of HAMT-sharded UnixFS directory, only top level of directory tree, etc).
     - `recursive` announces entire DAGs behind the CIDs (e.g.: entire DAG-CBOR DAG, or everything in UnixFS directory, including all files in all subdirectories).
   - `Timetamp` is the current time, formatted as an ASCII string that follows notation from [rfc3339](https://specs.ipfs.tech/ipns/ipns-record/#ref-rfc3339).
   - `TTL` is  caching and expiration hint informing the server how long to keep the record available, specified in milliseconds.
     - If this value is unknown, the caller may skip this field, or use a value of 0.
 The server's default will be used.